-A: In the Spin-Off, Liberty will distribute to the holders of its Series A common stock, Series B common stock and Series C common stock, as a dividend, all the shares of our common stock and all of our subscription rights to purchase shares of our Series C common stock described below under the heading "-The Rights Offering."
+A: In the Spin-Off, Liberty will distribute to the holders of its Series A common stock, Series B common stock and Series C common stock, as a dividend, all the shares of our common stock.
 Following the Spin-Off, we will be a separate company from Liberty, and Liberty will not have any ownership interest in us.
-You are not required to pay any consideration or give up any portion of your Series A Liberty common stock, Series B Liberty common stock or Series C Liberty common stock to receive shares of our common stock or Series C Rights in the distribution.
+You are not required to pay any consideration or give up any portion of your Series A Liberty common stock, Series B Liberty common stock or Series C Liberty common stock to receive shares of our common stock in the distribution.